How to Boost Your Grades in High School

 4. Stay Healthy, Stay Sharp

-Your brain needs the right fuel to function at its best.
+If you want to maintain good grades in school, your brain needs the right fuel to function at its best.
 Getting enough sleep, eating well, and staying hydrated are all super important for keeping your energy and focus up.

 Not enough sleep?
 That’s a recipe for feeling cranky and forgetful, which doesn’t help when you’ve got schoolwork to tackle.
 Aim for 7-9 hours of sleep a night so your brain is ready to go.
 Also, squeezing in some physical activity can help clear your head and make it easier to concentrate.